Text Processing with Regular Expressions (RegEx): a Digital Humanities Work-Flow for Beginners (no coding)

 Amardeep Singh, Lehigh University.
 On Twitter @electrostani

-I’ve put together a small corpus of texts by Black literary authors in plain text format.
+I’ve put together a small corpus of texts by Black authors of fiction and poetry in plain text format.
 The corpus is downloadable and researchers are free to modify it according to preference.

-The corpus at present consists of, at present, about 100 texts by African American writers, of which about 75 are works of fiction (about 4.1 million words) and 25 are books of poetry (about 400,000 words).
-It starts in 1853, the year of publication of William Wells Brown’s Clotel and Frederick Douglass’ short fiction “The Heroic Slave,” and ends in 1923, with Jean Toomer’s Cane.
+The corpus at present consists of, at present, about 175 texts by African American writers, of which about 90 are works of fiction (about 5 million words) and 85 are books of poetry (about 700,000 words).
+It currently starts in 1853, the year of publication of William Wells Brown’s Clotel and Frederick Douglass’ short fiction “The Heroic Slave,” and ends in 1929, the year of Nella Larsen's Passing.
 Some of the files are admittedly still a little rough around the edges; cleaning and formatting will be an ongoing and long-term process.
 Still, I think the files are in good enough shape to start preliminarily exploring them using tools like AntConc or VoyantTools.

 Right now I’m making the collection available as a Google Drive link as well as on Github